Luandre11/Luandre11/README.md

 <hr>

  ### About me
--Im currently in a relationship
+- 🙂Im currently in a relationship
--im homosexual
+- 🏳️‍🌈im homosexual
--I like videogames
+- 🎮I like videogames
+- 🌱 currently learning JS, HTML and CSS
+- 😸 he/him pronouns

 <hr>